rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The `viewer` object can be used to request data about the currently authorized user.
 Since you are authorized by your personal access token, it should show data about your account.
 The `viewer` is an **object** in GraphQL terms.
 Objects hold data about an entity.
 This data is accessed using a so-called **field** in GraphQL.
 Fields are used to ask for specific properties in objects.
 For instance, the `viewer` object exposes a wide range of fields.
 Two fields for the object--`name` and `url`--were used in the query.
-In its most basic form, a query is just 9,objects and fields, and objects can also be called fields.
+In its most basic form, a query is just objects and fields, and objects can also be called fields.

 Once you run the query in GraphiQL, you should see output similar to the one below, where your name and url are in the place of mine: